Muenster cheese

 Muenster is pale in color and smooth in texture with an orange rind.
 The cheese is made from pasteurized cow's milk.
 The rind's orange color is from annatto, a sweet and nutty seasoning used to add flavor and color to cheeses such as Cheddar, Colby, Red Leicester, and Mimolette.
 Muenster usually has a very mild flavor and smooth, soft texture.
 In some cases, when properly aged, it can develop a strong flavor with a pungent aroma.
 This cheese is commonly served as an appetizer.
 Because it melts well, it is also often used in dishes such as grilled cheese sandwiches, tuna melts, quesadillas, cheeseburgers, macaroni and cheese, and pizza.

 The spelling "Muenster" distinguishes the American cheese from Munster cheese, which is made from unpasteurized cow's milk in the Vosges mountains in Alsace.
-The orange tinge of Munster's rind occurs naturally as a byproduct of the cheese-making process.
-A regional variation is also produced in the Franche-Comté region in France.
-The name Munster-Géromé, used today in France, is a protected A.O.C. and is strictly regulated in its production technique and source geography.